Formal Contact Categories

 Within the framework of the Bordered Heegaard Floer theory, a differential graded category $\alg(\Ad)$ is associated to each arc diagram $\Ad$.
 For some choices this category satisfies $d=0$ and it is possible to write down a quiver presentation.
 In this section, these categories are related to the corresponding formal contact categories.
 Functors are defined:

 where $\Ad_{0,n}$ and $\Ad_{g,1}$ are arc diagrams which parameterize surfaces, $\Si_{0,n}$ and $\Si_{g,1}$, of genus zero with $n$ boundary components and of genus $g$ with one boundary component respectively.
 We fix two points on every boundary component and require that $n>1$ and $g >0$.
-For details concerning these algebras, see \cite[\S 2]{Zarev1}, \cite[\S 2]{LOTMCG} or \cite[\S 3]{LOT}.